vinnie357/nginx-controller-automation/azure-pulumi/README.md

 ```

 After creating the configuration file and populating the settings above, use the
 Pulumi CLI to set the secrets for the environment.
+This will add encrypted values for
+the portion of the configuration that is has a "secure" sub-key.
 ```
 pulumi config set --secret nginx-controller:admin_password pulumi config set --secret nginx-controller:controller_host_password